+7.1.
+Increase 2-year to 4-year transfer by providing more degree pathways, completer (2+2) programs, and transfer advising that incorporates KnowHowToTransfer.org.

 7.2.
-Increase 2-year to 4-year transfer by providing more degree pathways, completer (2+2) programs, and transfer advising.

-7.3.
 Implement reverse transfer programs where academic credits for coursework completed at a four-year college or university are transferred back to a community college to satisfy associate degree requirements.